 Sustaining Sales Transformation with Change Management

 So your IT staffing firm has decided to launch a sales transformation initiative.
 Perhaps you went through a recent merger, launched a new service offering, opened a new market or are simply looking to revamp your sales organization.
 These are all common reasons for launching a sales transformation initiative.
 Let’s assume you’ve done the heavy lifting and have clear alignment across the entire executive leadership team including the CEO and down through the ranks of middle management.
 Let’s also assume you have consensus on a clear, unambiguous vision for the future and agreement on a clear and measurable definition for what success looks like.
 You have also mapped out your sales process, created sales tools and sales play books and are ready to launch sales training.
-In essence your organization is at the starting line about to begin the journey.
+In essence your organization is at the starting line about to begin the journey for leading change.
 The million-dollar question is, will there be lasting results?Whether you're simply rolling out a new voice mail message for your sales team or executing a complete sales transformation overhaul of your sales operations, the key to success boils down to the leadership team's ability to effectively lead change. the most common mistake IT staffing firms make is they underestimate the amount of effort required to sustain the changes so that they can see newly desired sales behaviors.
 In essence companies overemphasize the actual launch and under emphasize (and under invest) in the post launch change management, reinforcement coaching and user adoption efforts that are necessary to sustain the changes.
 According to John Kotter, the well regarded thought leader and authoritative expert on leading change, 70% of change initiatives fail.
 And make no mistake about it, sales training and introducing sales methodology, sales tools and technology (CRM/ATS) are all change management initiatives.

 So why such a high failure rate and what does it really take to be in the 30%?